Charles Sophy

 Charles Joseph Sophy (born 1960) is an American psychiatrist.
 He is a former medical director for the County of Los Angeles Department of Children and Family Services.
 He is also a member of the Dr. Phil show's advisory board and is a frequent guest on the show and other TV shows and stations including CNN, Today, HLN, and Dr. Drew.
 He has many celebrity clients and has worked with Paris Hilton, Michael Jackson and Mel B.

 Early life and education

-Charles Sophy Jr. was born in Scranton, Pennsylvania, to Charles Sophy Sr. (1922–2010) and Renee Sophy.
+Charles Sophy Jr. was born in Scranton, Pennsylvania, to Lebanese-American Catholics Charles Sophy Sr. (1922–2010) and Renee Sophy.
 His father was a coal miner.
 As the family had no subsidized healthcare, Sophy realized early on the importance of adequate medical care.
 He attended high school at Nativity BVM High School in Pottsville, Pennsylvania.
 He obtained his Bachelor of Science in Biological Sciences at Saint Joseph’s University in Philadelphia, Pennsylvania, in 1982.
 He graduated from the Philadelphia College of Osteopathic Medicine in 1986 and completed his internship and family practice residency at the Metropolitan Hospital/Springfield Hospital in Springfield, Pennsylvania.
 He completed his adult psychiatry residency at Norristown State Hospital in Philadelphia, followed by a fellowship for child and adolescent psychiatry at Hahnemann University Hospital in Philadelphia.